zombifier/My_Stardew_Mods/ExtraAnimalConfig/README.md

 | `Condition`          | `string`| If set, the condition for this entry.|
 | `MinimumFriendship`          | `int`| If set, the minimum amount of friendship needed before the animal will start making this produce. |

-NOTE: To define the secondary produce's harvest method, set them in `AnimalProduceExtensionData` using their qualified item ID as the key, just like how you'd do it with the primary produce.
+NOTE: To define the secondary produce's harvest method or override it with an item query, set them in `AnimalProduceExtensionData` using their qualified item ID as the key, just like how you'd do it with the primary produce.

 `AppearanceData` is a model with the following fields: